 Many EU Member States are at the forefront of renewables adoption and the EU ETS has often been taken as a model around the World .
 Unfortunately, however, the climate crisis is getting worse every year and even the European model is not drastic enough in the eyes of an increasingly large part of the scientific community.
 Despite its limitations, the ETS has great potential and that is why the initiative we are discussing aims to strengthen it rather than reinvent it.

-So let us come to the point that I think is most interesting about the initiative, the use of revenues from the expansion of the ETS.
+So let us come to the most interesting point of the initiative: the use of revenues from the expansion of the ETS.
 To date, the funds have been used to promote renewable energy, energy efficiency and sustainable transport.

-The most interesting aspect of this initiative is that of using the new resources for tax relief for businesses and workers, providing welcome news for many.
+The novelty of this initiative is that of using the new resources for tax relief for businesses and workers.
 At a key moment in the history of the European Union, which has just passed two of the darkest quarters in its history, distortionary taxes on the labour market represent a huge burden for the recovery of employment.
 In addition, the European Commission is desperately looking for solutions to expand its multi-annual budget and use the additional resources in the green economy and the labour market.
-Finally, using the revenue from this carbon tax to reduce taxation on workers would make it easier to adopt the new measure and would protect the weaker sectors of society by stimulating employment and offsetting a possible loss of purchasing power (due to price increases) with a parallel net wage rise .
+Finally, using the revenue from this carbon tax to reduce taxation on workers would make it easier to adopt the new measure and would protect the most vulnerable individuals in society by stimulating employment and offsetting a possible loss of purchasing power (due to price increases) with a parallel net wage rise .

 In terms of employment, the effect of lower taxation on labour would add to that of investments in renewable energy and energy efficiency.
-A study by the Oxford University has shown that these investments require a larger workforce than those in fossil fuels, with an average of 7.49 jobs generated for every million dollars invested in renewables and 7.7 for every million dollars invested in energy efficiency, compared to just 2.65 new jobs created by a million-dollar fossil fuel investment .
+A study by Heidi Garriet-Peltier and substantiated by Oxford University has shown that these investments require a larger workforce than those in fossil fuels, with an average of 7.49 jobs generated for every million dollars invested in renewables and 7.7 for every million dollars invested in energy efficiency, compared to just 2.65 new jobs created by a million-dollar fossil fuel investment .